google/mesop/docs/blog/posts/web_components.md

 ## What is Mesop?

 Before we dive in, let me explain what Mesop is.
-Mesop is a Python UI framework designed to simplify web application development by combining the ease of Python with the flexibility of Web Components.
-It aims to provide a smoother pathway for developers, especially those who aren't primarily front-end specialists, to build web applications without getting bogged down in the complexities of modern front-end development.
+Mesop is a Python UI framework focused on rapidly building AI apps.
+You can write a lot of kinds of apps all in Python as you can see from the examples on our [home page](https://google.github.io/mesop/), but when you need to, Mesop provide the flexibility of dropping down into web components so you can use existing JS libraries or have fine-grained UI control.

 ## Avoid the builds